carles00/webSocket-chat/README.md

-# webSocket-chat
+# WebSocket-chat
-Carles Gallardo Ramirez
+- Author: Carles Gallardo Ramirez
-carles.gallardo01@estudiant.upf.edu
+- Email: carles.gallardo01@estudiant.upf.edu
-NIA 218915
+- ∫NIA: 218915

 Chat using SillyServer web socket library

-Use:
+## Use:

-Enter your username on the top-left corner
+1. Enter your username on the top-left corner

-Enter Room code you want to connect to.
+2. Enter Room code you want to connect to.

-Click on the login button
+3. Click on the login button